adammmmmm/tabfocus/README.md

 ![Example screenshot](./src/images/examples/example.png)

 ## Description
-- Opens current tab and in a new popup window
+- Opens current tab in a new popup window
 - Hides the URL bar (omnibox), tabs, and bookmarks
 - Reduces menu size by over 70%